surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 ```
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/5c0cb1fb3a06d74036c3f2f63167997eaa485f64/images/New_version5/TD_Dashboard_image26.png)

-To view how this dependency filters works
+To view how this dependency filters works, navigate to

 ## Report Listeners

 <b>Listeners</b> enables to register callbacks to be notified when an event is detected on a specific label.
 AcuBi has an ability to assign a defined filters to report column (fields of views based on which the report is created).
 For suppose if a filter is defined for dashboard containing 2 reports and listener is added on particular field for report 1, it is applicable only on report 1 and report 2 will remain unaffected.